 I take codeine.
 Can it make it harder for me to get pregnant?

 Does taking codeine during my pregnancy increase the chance of miscarriage?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
+It is not known if taking codeine during pregnancy increases the chance of having a baby with a birth defect.
 Not every opioid medication has been studied on its own.
-Some studies have suggested that using codeine in the first trimester of pregnancy increases the chance for some birth defects, such as heart defects, cleft lip or palate, or spina bifida.
-But the number of people exposed to codeine in these studies was small, and there was no specific pattern of birth defects noted.
-Also, other studies have not found a specific pattern of birth defects caused by opioids.
-Based on studies on opioids, if there is an increased chance for birth defects with opioid use in pregnancy, it is likely to be small.
+Some studies have suggested opioids as a general group might be associated with birth defects, however, these studies have not found a specific pattern of birth defects.
+Based on available studies, if there is an increased chance for birth defects with opioid use in pregnancy, it is likely to be small.

 Could codeine cause other pregnancy complications?

 Will my baby have withdrawal (neonatal abstinence syndrome) if I continue to take codeine?

 Will taking codeine during pregnancy affect my child’s behavior or cause learning problems?

-Studies find that people that are pregnant and take opioids in higher doses or for longer than recommended by their healthcare providers (i.e. misuse or “abuse” opioids) have an increased chance for pregnancy problems.
-These include poor growth of the baby, stillbirth, preterm delivery, and c-section.
-Some people who misuse opioids also have other habits that can result in health problems for themselves and their pregnancy.
-For example, poor diet choices can lead to not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage and preterm birth.
+Studies have found that people that are pregnant and who misuse or abuse opioids have an increased chance for pregnancy problems.
+These include poor growth of the baby, stillbirth, preterm delivery, and the need for C-section.
+Some people who misuse opioids have other habits that may result in health problems for themselves and their pregnancy.
+For example, poor diet can lead to not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage and preterm birth.
 Sharing needles to inject opioids increases the chance of getting diseases like hepatitis C and/or HIV, which can cross the placenta and infect the baby.

 Can I take codeine while I am breastfeeding?